Fox News Suddenly Cuts To Commercial As Soon As Guest Links Poway Synagogue Shooting To Election Of Trump

 — John Whitehouse (@existentialfish) April 28, 2019

-When the Fox News broadcast returned from the abrupt commercial break — which appeared just two minutes after the previous commercial break, an unusually short interval — Rubin was gone, and Scott moved on to another topic, making no mention of the discussion of anti-Semitism that has taken place just before the sudden commercial break, as Media Matters reported.
+When the Fox News broadcast returned from the abrupt commercial break — which appeared just two minutes after the previous commercial break, an unusually short interval — Rubin was gone.
+Scott moved on to another topic, making no mention of the discussion of anti-Semitism that has taken place just before the sudden commercial break, as Media Matters reported.

-Rubin is a former Deputy Assistant Secretary of State in the administration of President Barack Obama, and is “a leading national security, foreign policy, and congressional expert,” according to his Democracy Partners biography.
+Rubin is a former Deputy Assistant Secretary of State in the administration of President Barack Obama and is “a leading national security, foreign policy, and congressional expert,” according to his Democracy Partners biography.

-As Media Matters noted, the sudden cutaway from the discussion of a link between Trump and anti-Semitism occurred not on one of Fox’s highly-rated, prime-time opinion programs, but on a straightforward news segment — and “Fox executives like Lachlan Murdoch are arguing that ‘straight news’ programs like this one are not pro-Trump propaganda like Fox opinion shows,” Media Matters writer John Whithouse said.
+As Media Matters noted, the sudden cutaway from the discussion of a link between Trump and anti-Semitism occurred not on one of Fox’s highly-rated, prime-time opinion programs, but on a straightforward news segment — and “Fox executives like Lachlan Murdoch are arguing that ‘straight news’ programs like this one are not pro-Trump propaganda like Fox opinion shows,” Media Matters writer John Whitehouse said.

 In fact, Scott himself, despite occupying a “straight news” anchor position, had previously stated views on the network that could be construed as anti-Muslim.
-“Just an aside to the Muslim community, if you don’t want to be portrayed in a negative light, maybe don’t burn people alive and set off bombs and things like that,” Scott said in a 2017 broadcast, as quoted by Media Matters.
+“Just an aside to the Muslim community, if you don’t want to be portrayed in a negative light, maybe don’t burn people alive and set off bombs and things like that,” Scott said in a 2017 broadcast as quoted by Media Matters.